Medical Information

 **CV death: Death within ≤30 days of a CV event.

-Outcome: Time to first occurrence of MACE-3 (CV death, non-fatal MI, non-fatal stroke)
+Outcome: Time to first occurrence of MACE-3 (CV death, non-fatal MI, non-fatal stroke)10

 Results should be interpreted in the context of the limitations of this study.

-Limitations8: Despite robust PS matching, the potential of bias from unmeasured or residual confounding exists.
-Requiring 12 months of continuous enrollment before the index date may exclude patients with intermittent insurance coverage or those from underserved populations, limiting generalizability.
+Limitations: Despite robust PS matching and multiple sensitivity analyses, the potential for residual unmeasured confounding exists.
+The approval of Wegovy® in 2021 resulted in a relatively short duration of follow-up, limiting assessment of long-term outcomes.
+Requiring 12 months of continuous coverage before the index date may exclude patients with intermittent insurance coverage or those from underserved populations, limiting generalizability.10

 End point: